 Steps to Take After a Boating or Jet Ski Accident

 Boating and jet skiing are popular recreational activities for many people in North and South Carolina.
 Unfortunately, they are also potentially dangerous.
-Dozens are killed and hundreds more are injured in boating accidents across both states every year, according to data collected by the U.S. Coast Guard.
+According to the U.S. Coast Guard's 2024 Recreational Boating Statistics, North Carolina reported 142 recreational boating incidents in 2024, and South Carolina reported 154.
 If you have been injured in a boating accident, you may feel shocked, overwhelmed, and uncertain about what to do next.
+[1]

 Here, Stewart Law Offices discusses the steps you can take after a boating accident to protect your rights and lay a solid foundation to pursue compensation for your injury.